 Issues of Reproducibility

-Python is notoriously bad for reproducibility.
+Python is notorious for its lack of reproducibility.
 (It is not the worst, the title of which shall be reserved, probably, for C++.)
 Clone any python repository with more then 1000 lines of code from GitHub and try to run it on your personal computer.
-The first step, which is to know which files to build and which command will execute the program, will be difficult enough.
-The much more difficult step, however, is to make sure your system has the correct version of python, each python package, each C library the python package rely on, and each driver and system software C library rely on.
-Hours could be spent without progress.
+The first step, which is how to execute the program, will be difficult enough.
+The nightmare, however, is to make sure your system has the correct version of python, compatible versions of each python package, each C library the python package relies on, and each driver and system software C library relies on.

-This is the classical problem of code distribution and pacakge management.
 Python is not alone.
+This is the classical problem of code distribution and package management.

 Uv can create all the spoiler plates of a project for you